valtereshchenko/my-forecaster/README.md

 ## Main functionalities

-- :hourglass_flowing_sand: Display information about MyForecaster (how it works? what can it do for you?) & Display some graphs from Unsplash API.
+- :white_check_mark: Display information about MyForecaster (how it works? what can it do for you?) & Fetch & render decorative images from Unsplash API.
+- :white_check_mark: Display a dropdown with products and forecast horizon options for user to choose from.
+Visualize the data with the options selected.
+- :white_check_mark: Users can add/remove graphs from their personal Dashboard
+- :white_check_mark: Users can upload their own data (in a csv format) get an analysis of the last and forecast variables of that data
 - :hourglass_flowing_sand: Display a Login && Registration Pop-up on the Home screen.
 - :hourglass_flowing_sand: Registration/Login flow (with email - password verification)
-- :white_check_mark: Display a dropdown with products and forecast horizon options for user to choose from.
-Visualize the data with the options selected.
-- :hourglass_flowing_sand: Users can add/remove graphs from their personal Dashboard

 ## Installation